battleaxedotco/tool-docs/docs/rubberhose2/manage.md

     width="350px"
     right />

 Math is hard.
-Computers a really good at this stuff but if you throw a ton at even the strongest system, it's going to slow down.
-The way After Effects is designed doesn't make drawing hoses easy, so it takes a lot of math to make it work.
-The more hoses you add to a comp, the more math has to be done.
-RubberHose 2 has made a major leap in speed and now runs as fast as After Effects will allow, by removing any trace of redundant math.
-Sometimes it's still not fast enough.
+Computers a really good at it but if you throw too much at even the strongest system, things are going to slow down.
+You want this math to be dynamic while animating, but once things are locked take some of the load off.

 <Screenshot
     url="/rubberhose2/icon/Bake.svg"
     alt="Bake RubberHose Expressions"
+    width="128px"
     toolbar />

 ### Bake
-When you start looking for new hobbies to fill all that time you once used for animating because you have a ton of hoses in a scene, it's time to Bake.
+Less math = less computation time 😉

-Simply select a layers any number of hose groups you are not currently animating, click, and the system will get to work building a set of keyframes to take the place of all that crazy math.
-It could take a little while to process through all of that (depending on the length of your work area), but it'll be worth it.
+Select hose groups and click, the system will get to work building a set of keyframes to take the place of all the math.
+It might take a little while to process through all of that (depending on the length of your work area), but it'll be worth it.

-Less math = less computation time 😘

 After the bake, you'll notice that your controllers are now locked so you don't move those anymore.
 You might also notice that the hose layer is not locked.
 This means you can still edit the hose style of Independent of the animation.

 <Screenshot
     url="/rubberhose2/icon/Unbake.svg"
     alt="Bake RubberHose keyframes"
+    width="128px"
     toolbar />

 ### Unbake
-Baking animation might sound a little intimidating since it's hard to commit to the idea that everything is moving exactly how you like forever.
-Don't stress about it.
-Since the early planning stages of version 1.0, it has always been the central priority to keep everything live and fully editable.
-In the same way that baking is a single click operation, rest easy knowing that by selecting a single layer from baked groups and clicking, you will return a hose to the live state to further refine animation.

-> Animation is never final, but deadlines eternal.
->
-> – an imaginary smart person
+Afraid of keyframe commitment?
+Clicking unbake will return hoses to their dynamic state.

 **Note: the unbaking process tends to run a little slow because of the way After Effects processes through a large collection of keyframes.
 You didn't do anything wrong.